Skip to main content

 About

-Wigmund is a single player role playing game with a fantasy theme.
+Wigmund is a single player open world hack and slash game with fantasy, medieval and historical themes.
 It was developed by The Scholastics and was released on March 28, 2022.
 It received positive reviews from players.

 Skip User Reviews